mike-gimelfarb/deep-successor-features-for-transfer/README.md

 # Requirements
 - python 3.8 or later
 - tensorflow 2.3 or later
-- pygame 2.0.1. or later (for some environments)
+- pybullet 3.0.8 and pybullet-gym 0.1 (for reacher domain)

 # References
 [1] Barreto, André, et al. "Successor features for transfer in reinforcement learning."
 Advances in neural information processing systems.
 2017.